Find Trade Colleges

 • Separate instruments, vocals, and other sounds, and combine sounds during the mixing or postproduction stage.

-Sound Engineering Technicians state the following job skills are important in their day-to-day work.
+When polled, Sound Engineering Technicians say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.